photographing the red hot street style of são paulo, straight up | read | i-D

 What do you think your generation will be remembered for?

-We will be recognised for continuing to militate, and going up each step until we reach a more plural and horizontal future in every way.
+We will be recognized for continuing to militate, and going up each step until we reach a more plural and horizontal future in every way.

-More: Open your ears to the voices that get washed away in the hustle and bustle of present day Tokyo.
-You may find what you were looking for.

 Photography Julien Soulier